planetarytechnology/rfcs/standard_changes.md

 Pretty much every change to the standard needs an RFC.

-Stamdard RFCs are managed by the standard sub-team, and tagged `T-standard`.
+Standard RFCs are managed by the standard sub-team, and tagged `T-standard`.
 The standard sub-team will do an initial triage of new PRs within a week of submission.
 The result of triage will either be that the PR is assigned to a member of the sub-team for shepherding, the PR is closed as postponed because